 Several other diagnostics systems are also in a mature stage but are not discussed here.
-These systems include CCC current measurement, BTF exciter, and 2-position scintillating screen, commercially available FCT and DCCT devices from Bergoz Instrumentation.
+These systems include CCC current measurement, BTF exciter, and 2-position scintillating screen, beam loss detector, commercially available FCT and DCCT devices from Bergoz Instrumentation [7].